utopia-foss/dantro/doc/plotting/creators/ext.rst

 If you desire to do everything by yourself, you can disable the plot helper framework by passing ``use_helper=False`` to the decorator.
 Subsequently, the ``hlpr`` argument is **not** passed to the plot function.

-There is an even more basic version to do this, leaving out the :py:func:`~dantro.plot.creators.ext.is_plot_func` decorator:
+There is an even more basic version to do this, leaving out the :py:func:`~dantro.plot.utils.is_plot_func.is_plot_func` decorator:

 .. code-block:: python